What is the difference between iron cakes and bubble cakes?

 What is the difference between iron cakes and bubble cakes?-5

 By contrast, bubble cakes are more loosely pressed, with the internal tea strands having greater contact area with air.
 They can absorb more moisture and oxygen from the air, and the ambient temperature has a significant impact on the tea cakes, leading to faster transformation.
-Therefore, the fermentation is more comprehensive, making them suitable for short-term storage.
+Therefore, the is more comprehensive, making them suitable for short-term storage.
 Additionally, in terms of regional suitability, bubble cakes, being more loosely pressed, are better suited for storage in dry and cold northern regions, while iron cakes, being more tightly pressed, can be stored in humid and warm southern areas.

 Of course, whether it is iron cakes or bubble cakes, appropriate storage is essential, requiring dry storage and protection against dampness and unwanted odors.